dirkpetersen/nvflare-cancer/README.md

 ```bash
 startup/start.sh --cloud aws     # you can get more automation by using: --config my_config.txt
 ```

+**Note**: If you receive a VPC error such as (`VPCIdNotSpecified`), you may be able to mitigate the issue by using this command: `aws ec2 create-default-vpc --region us-west-2`.
+You can find more details in the troubleshooting section under [No default VPC](#no-default-vpc)

 **Below we assume you use the patched version**